-Common law is the body of law that has evolved through court cases as opposed to statutes.
-Torts are the common law principles applicable to personal or property damage.
-Whenever someone (the actor) engages in an activity that results in damage to the person or property of another, a question arises as to who is liable for the damage.
 Under common law, the injured person or owner of the impaired property has to accept the damage unless a basis exists for shifting liability to someone else: to the actor (if the actor violated the following tort standards); to a third-party (if the third-party agreed to accept liability, like an insurer); or, to some other party that bears some or all responsibility for causing the damage.

 When the activity that results in damage is intentional burning, the two primary theories under which that burning could result in liability for the actor are the torts of negligence and nuisance.
 Because each state has its own courts and cases, the common law principles that have evolved are different-sometimes significantly so-from state to state.
 Additionally, common law principles continue to evolve as cases continue to be decided by courts.
-But, similarities exist across states, making comparisons helpful.
+Still, similarities exist across states, making multistate comparisons helpful.